niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 }
 ```

 The value of the key `members` is a dictionary (surrounded by curly brackets) with length of 2.
 The value of each key in this dictionary is again a dictionary (surrounded by curly brackets and consisting of `key` : `value` pairs).
 The key `publications` has a list as its value.
-A list is a way to associate multiple values with the same key.
+A list is a way to associate multiple values with a single key.
 In `publications`  the values inside the list are strings (surrounded by quotation marks), but they may be of any data type, including lists or dictionaries.
 This allows for very complex trees with a minimal arsenal of data structures.

 For all practical purposes, a JSON object is identical in structure to a Python dictionary, but the naming conventions are slightly different.
 To avoid confusion, we use the Python vocabulary here (key, list, dictionary), even when talking about the JSON  structure.